CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 });
 ```

+The chain `.rejects.toBeUndefined()` is a bit unintuitive.
+In Jest, when you test a promise with `.rejects`, you have to chain another matcher onto the end of it to test the rejected value.
+Typically you might say `.rejects.toEqual({error: 'Some message'})`.
+In our case, we didn't define a value that the promise rejects with, so the rejected value is `undefined`. `.rejects.toBeUndefined()` ensures both that the promise rejects (which we care about) and that the rejected value is `undefined` (which Jest requires us to check for, even though we don't care about it).

 The test passes right away.
 Because our store returned the promise chain returned from the API, the rejection is passed along to the caller of `store.dispatch()`.
-But this is part of the contract of the action that the component is relying on, so it's good to document it in a test.
+But it's good to document this in a test, because it's part of the contract of the action that our component is relying on.

 Now let's run our app in the browser and see it handle a server error.
 As you did in the last chapter, open `src/api.js` and put an incorrect API key in the `baseURL` value.
-Load up the frontend and you will see the error message for loading the restaurants—but we want to try out what happens when there is an error *saving* the restaurants.
+Load up the frontend and ignore the error message for *loading* the restaurants.
 Enter a restaurant name and click "Add".
 You should see another red server error message, this time for saving:

 ![Server error message](./images/5-4-server-error.png)

 Restore the correct API key value in `src/api.js`, reload the frontend, and make sure the app is working again.
+Rerun your E2E tests to make sure they still pass.

-That was a lot of edge cases, but we've added a lot of robustness to our form!
+With that, we've finished implementing adding a restaurant!
+We had to handle a lot of edge cases, but in doing so we've added a lot of robustness to our form.

+Imagine if we had relied on manual testing for all these edge cases.
+It would have been tedious to find ways to visualize the loading and error states, especially if we found we needed to change the implementation and had to start that testing all over again.

-Imagine if we had tried to handle all of these cases in E2E tests.
+Or imagine if we had tried to handle all of these cases in E2E tests.
 We either would have had a lot of slow tests, or else one long test that ran through an extremely long sequence.
 Instead, our E2E tests cover our main functionality, and our unit tests cover all the edge cases thoroughly.

-Rerun your E2E tests to make sure they still pass.

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
-Now we can drag our story to "Done" in Trello: "Add Restaurants".
+Now we can drag our "Add Restaurants" story to "Done" in Trello.

 ## What's Next

-With this we've completed our second feature, including edge cases.
+With this we've completed our second feature.
 We've also reached the end of this exercise!
-In the next chapter we'll look back at what we did over the course of the exercise and the benefits the outside-in development process gave us.
+In the next chapter we'll look back at what we did over the course of the exercise and the benefits the outside-in test-driven development process gave us.

 <Chat />